jchatkinson/HugoMDL/README.md

 To develop on c9, add the hugo binary to the workspace, then add it to the path using `export PATH=$PATH:/home/ubuntu/workspace/hugo`
 To serve the site from c9, cd to site root and use `hugo server --bind="0.0.0.0" --port=8080  --watch --disableLiveReload`

-## Configure the Theme
+# Configure the Theme

-There are a few different places you need to configure
+There are a few different places you need to configure.
+First, check exampleSite/config.toml for an example site configuration file.
+Here, you can set site-wide options like background, author name, and contact info.

-### Site-wide configuration

-Look at the `exampleSite\config.toml` file for the relevent site parameters you need to fill out

-### Background Image

-Simply replace `\static\images\background.jpg` with a background of your choice.
+You can also use this file to configure your site's menu system.
+The stanzas in this file correspond to the top level items in the site navigation menus.
+You may rename, remove, or add any entries as you see fit.

+If you use the suggested entry names listed in the example configuration file, your site's pages will inherit this theme's formatting.
+The following subsections detail these specialized styles.

 ### About page